 Additionally, it may violate North Carolina law to sell or give an inmate or juvenile any alcoholic beverages, barbiturate or stimulant drug, or any narcotic, poison or poisonous substance, except upon the prescription of a physician; and it may violate North Carolina law to give an inmate or juvenile any tobacco or tobacco products, alcohol, or cell phones.
 It may also violate NCDAC policy to convey to or take from any juvenile or inmate any letters, or verbal messages; to convey any weapon or instrument by which to effect an escape, or that will aid in an assault or insurrection; to trade with any inmate for clothing or stolen goods or to sell any inmate any article forbidden by NCDAC policy.

 By signing this document, you acknowledge that you understand and will abide by this policy as outlined above

 The remainder of this page is intentionally left blank

 ATTACHMENT A: PRICING FORM

 FURNISH AND DELIVER:

-The Successful Vendor shall furnish all necessary labor, transportation, materials, and supplies required to deliver Heather Gray T-Shirts for the NC Department of Adult Correction